 Natasha is best known to our audience as the co-creator and leader of our Launch Pad experience, and the primary writer at Careershifters.
 Through her coaching and facilitation, she’s helped thousands of people to shift into work they love, and is regularly featured in the media.
 Natasha also leads the ICF-accredited Careershifters coach training programmes.

 After five years working from countries around the world, Natasha now “gets paid to be herself”, combining her work at Careershifters with a podcast and side hustle on the art and science of meaningful human connection.

 How to use redundancy to kick start your career change

 - What’s the format of the Masterclass?

-For approximately the first half of the event, you’ll hear from one or more experts or practitioners who’ll be sharing their insights on the subject of the Masterclass.
-The second part will be an interactive Q&A session, where our panellists will be answering questions from you and the rest of the audience.
+For approximately the first half of the event, you’ll hear from one or more experts or practitioners who will be sharing their insights on the subject of the Masterclass.
+The second part will be an interactive Q&A session, where our panellists will be answering questions from the audience.

 - What equipment will I need to take part?

 You'll need an internet-connected computer / laptop, tablet or mobile device with sound.